SciML/ModelingToolkit.jl/docs/src/systems/PDESystem.md

 These elementary problems, such as solving linear systems `Ax=b`, solving nonlinear systems `f(x)=0`, ODEs, etc. are all defined by SciMLBase.jl, which then numerical solvers can all target these common forms.
-Thus someone who works on linear solvers doesn't necessarily need to be working on a DG or finite element library, but instead "linear solvers that are good for matrices A with properties ..." which are then accessible by every other discretization method in the common PDE interface.
+Thus someone who works on linear solvers doesn't necessarily need to be working on a discrete Galerkin or finite element library, but instead "linear solvers that are good for matrices A with properties ..." which are then accessible by every other discretization method in the common PDE interface.

 Similar to the rest of the `AbstractSystem` types, transformation and analyses functions will allow for simplifying the PDE before solving it, and constructing